The text for this post originally appeared at Mezzofanti Guild.

 All those words mean cake.
 Yep, every single one.
 It’s just that each means cake in a different Spanish-speaking country.

 You got it.
 You bet.

 Spanish is not one language with one translation from English to Spanish.
 It is several.
 The vocabulary changes so much, it may not be useful as you switch countries.

 Popcorn.
 Well, there’s pochoclo, pororó, poscorn, palomitas, cabritas or canchita.

 Bus.
 Micro, colectivo, bondi, autobus, guagua.

 Sandals.
 Playeras, chancletas, ojotas, chalas, sandalias, chanclas.

 Drinking Straw.
 Pajita, sorbeto, sorbete, bombilla, popote.

-Puerto Rico to Mexico?
 China, chiringa, mahón.
 An orange, kite, jeans.
 Useless in Mexico.

-The solution to this is to embrace The Matrix.
+One solution to this is to embrace The Matrix.
 The Matrix is alive.
 The Matrix never ends.